 I suggested that she fill the bathtub, any empty containers with water and get bags of ice for the coolers.
 I also told her in a worst-case scenario the water heater tank can be used.
 It’s also a good idea to put out clean bins to collect rainwater from flushing the toilets, some people use it for drinking, but I would only recommend it if you have some type of filter as well as wire net covering the opening.
 Animals and Rodents will be on the search for water as well, and who wants to drink behind a rat??
 One of my family members recalled walking, well wading in the water on his journey to the Superdome, and he saw an older man’s body floating in the water.
 He describes the scene so vividly, we all were brought to tears… DO NOT DRINK or BATHE flood water or any water that has been standing, the only household use for flood water would be for flushing the toilet.

 4. FOOD: Keep your pantry stocked with at least five days Nonperishable foods.
 Typically, the first thing to go is the electricity, no matter what city you live in.
 So, treat your refrigerator like you treat your pocketbook when the air conditioner is on during the summer, and the kids are “coming in and out” of the house.
 A Southern Mama will lock the door and have them knocking on the door like they do not even live in the house.
 When I was a little girl, you were “either inside or outside” and after that 2nd time coming in the house for whatever reason you had to stay inside.
 I learned how to hold my pee for hours after testing my Mama’s patience.
 Another Old Wive’s Tale, well this a saying, “A hard head, makes for a soft behind” I didn’t catch shipping that day, but the consequences sank into this hard head of mines.
-Not only was I banished to my room for the rest of the day, but I couldn’t go outside that whole weekend and I my cousins was at my house for a sleepover…
+Not only was I banished to my room for the rest of the day, but I couldn’t go outside that whole weekend and my cousins were at my house for a sleepover…

 These millennial kids have it a little easier, as far as parenting goes, we are really soft in comparison to growing up back in the day.
 Plus, with the doggone technology world, we damn near have to beg kids to go outside and play.
 It’s like all these kids like to do is be on the phone watching YouTube, watching other kids play and create, basically watching other kids have fun with contentment.
 Running up your light bill, using up your phone data, eating up all the good snacks, and complaining of boredom when the cell phone battery dies…